 Should I Take My Electricity Plan with Me When I Move?

-Yes, as long as you are moving within the same electric delivery area, you can transfer your electricity plan and rate to your new home.
-If you are moving to a different electric delivery area, you can’t transfer your current contract.
+- If you are moving within the same electric delivery area in Texas, you can transfer your electricity plan and rate to your new home.

-Take a look at your current rate, compared to the latest offers in the market.
-If you have a lower rate than what’s offered in the market, keep your electricity plan and take it with you.
+- If you have a lower rate than what’s offered in the market, keep your electricity plan and take it with you through a transfer of service.

-But if you can lock in a lower rate by switching to a new electricity plan go for it!
-Moving is the one time you can break your electricity contract with no penalty.
+- But if you can lock in a lower rate by switching to a new electricity plan go for it!
+Moving is the one time you can break your Texas electricity contract with no penalty.

 You can schedule a transfer of service or a move-out through your electricity company’s online account system.
 Or call them at the phone number listed on your bill.